-I am a planetary geologist interested in the mineralogy and igneous processes/histories of planetary bodies.
-I study primarily Mars and Earth, although new directions include asteroid compositional studies, and I started out studying volcano-tectonic features on Venus.
+I am a planetary geologist interested in the mineralogy and geologic histories of planetary bodies.
+I started out studying volcano-tectonic features on Venus with the Magellan mission and now I study Mars, asteroids, meteorites, and very soon, samples returned from asteroid Bennu by the OSIRIS-REx mission.
 My primary tool, and thus my specialty, is spectroscopy.
-The main focus of my research is understanding the spectral features of minerals and rocks in the visible, near infrared, and thermal infrared portions of the electro-magnetic spectrum and using this knowledge to identify and/or characterize the rocks and minerals on planetary surfaces.
-These data are useful because we can obtain them without being in contact with the planetary surface; we do this via remote sensing (the collection of data from instruments carried by aircraft or spacecraft).
-I analyze data from ongoing NASA spacecraft missions at Mars, and I'm a Co-Investigator on the OSIRIS-REx and Lucy missions, which carry TIR spectrometers to carbonaceous and Trojan asteroids.
+The main focus of my research is understanding the spectral features of minerals and rocks in the visible, near infrared, and thermal infrared portions of the electro-magnetic spectrum and using this knowledge to identify and/or characterize the rocks and minerals on planetary surfaces and in meteorites/returned samples.
+These data are useful because we can obtain them non-destructively and from spacecraft, without being in contact with the planetary surface.
+I analyze data from ongoing NASA spacecraft missions at Mars, and I'm a Co-Investigator on the OSIRIS-REx and Lucy missions, which carry thermal infrared spectrometers to carbonaceous and Trojan asteroids.
+I also serve as the Chair of the Mars Exploration Program Analysis Group (MEPAG).

 Welcome